cfusco77/Election_Analysis/README.md

   Candidate Doane recieved 3.1% of the votes and 11,606 votes

 * The winner of the election was:
-  Candidate DeGette won the eection with 73.8% of the vote and 272,892 votes.
+  Candidate DeGette won the election with 73.8% of the vote and 272,892 votes.

 ## Challenge Overview
 Using the skills attained in this module, conduct a similiar election audit focused on county level results.